gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 Observing the instruction offsets in the object file as analyzed by `llvm-objdump`, all the functions are consecutive.
-This invites the question as to whether they are consecutive, and with the same relative offset in the binary image.
+This invites the question as to whether they are also consecutive with the same relative offset in the binary image.

-Choosing a prefix of a function's machine code (taken from the output of `llvm-objdump`) which is long enough to be unique in the binary image, and searching for it with `hexedit`, one locate that function in the binary image.
+Choosing a prefix of a function's machine code (taken from the output of `llvm-objdump`) which is long enough to be unique in the binary image, and searching for it with `hexedit`, I could locate that function in the binary image.
 I've highlighted the machine code for `buzzer_init`, `tone`, and the beginning of `call_me_maybe` in red, green, and blue respectively in the following output from `hexedit`: